mpv-player/mpv/DOCS/man/ao.rst

         Allow output of non-interleaved formats (if the audio decoder uses this format).
 Currently disabled by default, because some popular ALSA plugins are utterly broken with non-interleaved formats.
+    ``ingore-chmap``
+        Don't read or set the channel map of the ALSA device - only request the required number of channels, and then pass the audio as-is to it.
+This option most likely should not be used.
+It can be useful for debugging, or for static setups with a specially engineered ALSA configuration (in this case you should always force the same layout with ``--audio-channels``, or it will work only for files which use the layout implicit to your ALSA device).

     .. note::